 They ignored integration because they don't like it.
-High officials involved in Head Start say they didn't bother to read the integration requirements of the contract until the program hadended and they realized they might not get And they didn't foresee that anyone would object to segregation.
+High officials involved in Head Start say they didn't bother to read the integration requirements of the contract until the program had ended and they realized they might not get their money.
+And they didn't foresee that anyone would object to segregation.

 They certainly had no reason to think that Mobile Negroes would object.
-The president of the school board said that no Negro ever came to the board to complain or inquire or recommend anything about Head Start.
+The president of the school board said that no Negro ever came to the board to complain or inquire or recommendanything about Head Start.
 At an early Head Start staff meeting, a federal inspector told the teachers that the program violated the contract.
-He said if they didn't do anything about it, he wouldn't be sorry for them if they ne- One of the teachers said later.
-"I suppose if we had all said, 'Either you do it right or we quit tomorrow,' they would have done it right," But, she explained, the people at the meeting were "so infected with the idea of protecting their jobs," that they wouldn't do anything.
-Another teacher said, "You don't know how things are here.
-If we had tried to do anything, we wouldn't have had jobs in the fall."
-As a result, Mobile may have no Head Start program next year.
-The OEO has announced that any future Head Start applications from Mobile will get very special study before being approved.
-The school board may not even apply.
-The trouble has hardened the opinion of many Negroes against the Mobile County public school system.
-"Those Negro teachers are selfish, sell-out Uncle Toms," saidone man.
-A nother said, "Those people in the school administration building are a bunch of cheats and liars.
-This just proves it again."
-The school administrators may not be integrators.
-But as educators they should be worried when many of the people they are trying to serve feelthis way.
-'Each Child Was Important' Tears, Happiness Filled Head Start Day BY PRINCELLA HOWARD WADE MONTGOMERY -- Operation Head Start schools have closed their doors on the summer session.
+He said if they didn't do anything about it, he wouldn't be sorry for them if they never got paid.
+One of the teachers said later, "I suppose if we had all said, 'Either you do it right or we quit tomorrow,' they would have done it right," But, she explained, the people at the meeting were "so infected with the idea of protecting their jobs," that they wouldn't do anything.
+Another teacher said, "You don't

+BY PRINCELLA HOWARD WADE MONTGOMERY -- Operation Head Start schools have closed their doors on the summer session.
 The summer students have all gone back home.
 The summer teachers, too, have gone their separate ways.
 But they have left unforgettable impressions.